bright/new-www/content/blog/ios-developer-and-tech-recruiter-driven-by-passion-meet-kamil.md

 **In programming, you don’t need pricey courses.
 The only true limitation is You**.
 If you are determined, consistent, curious and open minded – you can excel in your area (no pun intended).
 Also, **who am I kidding – I love programming**, so eventually I chose Computer Studies as my Master’s.

 <div class="image"><img src="/images/kamil_travel_rome.png" alt="When the storm comes – there are no crowds in Rome!" title="When the storm comes – there are no crowds in Rome!"  /> </div>

+## Finally!
+And how did you become an iOS developer?